 Etel Haxhiaj, of 4 Englewood Avenue, Director of Public Education and Advocacy at Central Massachusetts Housing Alliance, is serving her first two-year term as District Five Councilor.
 Councilor Haxhiaj works on federal and state legislation to prevent homelessness and increase affordable housing.
 She also worked as an organizer for Mothers Out Front, organizing local moms for a livable climate.

 District Five generally includes the following neighborhoods: Columbus Park, Stafford Street, Heard Street, Main Street from Webster Square to Cherry Valley, Airport Hill, Botany Bay, Mill Street, June Street, Neighborly Newton, Newton Square, Worcester State College, Tatnuck, West Tatnuck, Beaver Brook and Moreland Hill.

-He is a graduate of Burncoat High School.
-He received a Bachelor degree in Political Science from the College of the Holy Cross and a Master's Degree in Community Development & Planning from Clark University.
+She received a Bachelor degree from Clark University in International Development and Social Change, and a Master's Degree in Community Development & Planning from Clark University.

 Councilor Haxhiaj believes that in order to build a district and city for all people, we need to have a transparent, open and accessible local government to all residents.
 She also believes that housing is a right, equity should be at the center of all decision-making, all children deserve a livable climate and economic development should benefit all neighborhoods.

 She is mom to her two beautiful boys, Danny and Luke, students in Worcester Public Schools, and lives close to her mom, Angelina.